Trump tries to leverage power of office to subvert Biden win

-His efforts to override the public's will extended to other battleground states that Biden carried as well.
-It all added up to an unprecedented attempt by a sitting president to maintain his grasp on power, or in failure, to delegitimize his opponent's victory in the eyes of his army of supporters.
+Trump's efforts extended to other states that Biden carried as well, amounting to an unprecedented attempt by a sitting president to maintain his grasp on power, or in failure, to delegitimize his opponent's victory in the eyes of his army of supporters.

 Rick Hasen, an election law expert and professor who has been meticulously chronicling the 2020 race, wrote that there would be “rioting" in the streets if an effort was made to set aside the vote in Michigan, calling it tantamount to an attempted coup.

-Trump's White House meeting was coming days after he personally called two local canvass board officials who had refused to certify the results in Wayne County, Michigan's most populous county and one that overwhelmingly favored Biden.
+Trump's roughly hourlong meeting with the Michigan legislators came days after he personally called two local canvassing board officials who had refused to certify the results in Wayne County, Michigan's most populous county and one that overwhelmingly favored Biden.
 The two GOP officials eventually agreed to certify the results.
 But following Trump’s call, they said they had second thoughts.

-The state board of canvassers is to meet Monday to certify the statewide outcome and it was unclear whether Republican members of that panel would similarly balk.
+The Board of State Canvassers is to meet Monday to certify the statewide outcome and it was unclear whether Republican members of that panel would similarly balk.

 Some Trump allies have expressed hope that state lawmakers could intervene in selecting Republican electors, as the president and his attorneys have pushed baseless allegations of fraud that have been repeatedly rejected in courtrooms across the country.
-It was with that in mind that Trump invited the Michigan lawmakers.
-He was also said to be considering extending a similar invitation to legislators from Pennsylvania.
+It was with that in mind that Trump invited the Michigan legislators.
+He was also said to be considering extending a similar invitation to lawmakers from Pennsylvania.

 “The president could be calling Republican legislators and others to the White House to try and squeeze them," tweeted former Trump national security adviser John Bolton.
 “Republicans at all levels — state, county, election boards, legislatures — must resist this political pressure.”